NickBellamy/UK-Police-Station-Finder/README.md

 ## Acknowledgements

 * Favicon provided by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com).
-* Thanks to Kyle at Police Support for trying to fix the inconsistancies with the data served from the Police API...
+* Thanks to Kyle at Police Support for trying to fix the inconsistencies with the data served from the Police API...
 I know it took a while!